27 Amazing Personal Safety Tips That Will Change Your Life

 Be prepared, not scared.

-I’ve been around enough bad guys that I can spot one in fewer than 3 seconds.
+I’ve been around enough bad guys that I can spot one in fewer than three seconds.
 That’s thanks to more than three decades of combined law enforcement, safety, and security work.
 Most people, however, are totally unprepared for the perils that can happen in an instant.

-According to the U.S. Department of Justice, a person becomes a victim of identify theft every five seconds.
+According to the U.S. Department of Justice, a person becomes a victim of identity theft every five seconds.
 A home is burglarized every 18 seconds.
 And an aggravated assault takes place every 37 seconds.
 How many mass shootings and other tragedies will you witness on the nightly news before some sort of disaster strikes home for you?
 Would you know what to do in an emergency?

 Your answer is why I wrote Prepared, Not Scared: Your Go-To Guide for Staying Safe in an Unsafe World.
 Think of this book as your bedside bodyguard.
 It’s packed with practical guidance that can save your life and your loved ones based on advice from world-class security experts and my own 30-plus years of on-the-streets experience as a bodyguard, private investigator, New York City cop, and personal security contributor for NBC’s Today show, ABC News, and Good Morning America.

-I’ve provided executive security services for the king of Greece, the Rockefeller family, former First Lady Jacqueline Kennedy Onassis and John Kennedy Jr., and Martha Stewart, and have been endorsed by such friends and professional colleagues as Sylvestor Stalone, former New York City police commissioner Bill Bratton, Deborah Norville, Megyn Kelly, Rachel Ray, Dr. Mehmet Oz, and Inside Edition.
+I’ve provided executive security services for the king of Greece, the Rockefeller family, former First Lady Jacqueline Kennedy Onassis and John Kennedy Jr., and Martha Stewart, and have been endorsed by such friends and professional colleagues as Sylvester Stallone, former New York City police commissioner Bill Bratton, Deborah Norville, Megyn Kelly, Rachel Ray, Dr. Mehmet Oz, and Inside Edition.
 If there’s one thing I’ve learned in all my years of protecting others, it’s that there’s no one better to protect yourself than you.
 You must recognize dangerous situations before they escalate, and react quickly and decisively when they do.
 Here are a handful of personal security tips everyone can use to stay safer in an increasingly dangerous world.

 Carry a fake wallet.